 - Face swelling.

 If you have noticed any of these symptoms, please contact our office to schedule a consultation.

 If you’ve experienced any of the symptoms above, treatment for TMD may be necessary.
 After consulting with Dr. Cantwell and explaining your symptoms, you may be required to wear a mouthguard or other TMJ appliance.
 Additionally, there are a number of jaw exercises you can practice to alleviate the pain.

-Prevent your TMD from worsening and contact Cyprus Family Dental today!
-You can call us at 801.250.0203.
+Prevent your TMD from worsening when you contact Cyprus Family Dental today!
+You can call us at 801-250-0203.